nasa/astrobee/INSTALL.md

 # Install

-## Quick start using the Astrobee Docker image
+## Quick start using the remote Astrobee docker images

-*The following has been tested on native (non-VM) Ubuntu systems using X11 (the default).
+*The following has been tested on native Ubuntu systems using X11 (the default).
 Please see [these ROS pages](http://wiki.ros.org/docker/Tutorials#Tooling_with_Docker) for more resources.*

-If you just want to try out the astrobee simulator, you can use one of the Docker images in the [Github Container Registry](https://github.com/nasa/astrobee/pkgs/container/astrobee).

 Make sure you have Docker installed in your Ubuntu system following the [installation instructions](https://docs.docker.com/engine/install/ubuntu/) and [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).